iaincollins/structured-data-api/README.md

 This is a simple platform to easily create Search, Create, Retrieve, Update and Delete (SCRUD) methods for managing Structured Data entities.

-It comes with schemas for People, Places, Organizations, Events and Quotes and is easy to extend just by editing *json-schema* files in the `./schemas/` directory.
+It comes with schemas for People, Places, Organizations, Events and Quotes and is easy to extend just by editing *JSON-schema* files in the `./schemas/` directory.

 ## About this platform